sleistner/handlebars-amd-rails/README.md

 });
 ```

-If the template renders partials, the partial need to be required:
+If the template renders partials, partial files need to be required:

 ```
 /* app/assets/javascripts/templates/demo.hbs */